 Artificial Flavours.
 We believe that real food has real flavour.
 There shouldn’t need to be flavourings added to anything to create an artificial flavour that isn’t there because of a lack of whole food ingredients.
 In many sauces, things like “flavour” are on the ingredient deck, or “garlic flavour”.
 In our sauce, though, we use the real thing—real spices and seasonings, like real garlic powder, dehydrated onion flakes, and smoked paprika, to create an out-of-this-world flavour profile.
 There is nothing artificial or fake in our homemade BBQ sauce recipe.

-If you want to get a store-bought sauce that has a clean ingredient deck and is worth your money, try Amazing Dad's BBQ Sauce.
-It’s sweetened with honey, has a unique bag container, lasts a very long time, and has a great flavour.
+If you want to get a store-bought sauce that has a clean ingredient deck and is worth your money, try Good Food For Good BBQ sauce It’s sweetened with honey, has a unique bag container, lasts a very long time, and has a great flavour.
 Check it out here!

 And as promised, here is the homemade BBQ Sauce Recipe that you NEED to try!
 It’s as easy as stir, boil, summer, and cool.